abonander/anterofit/GUIDE.md

             }
         }

-        fn upload_text[R: Send + 'static](&self, filename: &str, text: R) -> UploadResponse [where R: Read] {
+        /// Upload a file to be interpreted as text, with the given filename fn upload_text[R: Send + 'static](&self, filename: &str, text: R) -> UploadResponse [where R: Read] {
             POST("/text");
             fields! {